 As all the kayaks in this review are more portable than traditional hardshell kayaks by their very nature, we didn't assign too much weight to this inter-comparative metric.
 However, considering how large, heavy, and awkward something is will make a huge difference in how far you're willing to carry it, and therefore will limit the bodies of water you have available to paddle on.

-But weight doesn't tell the whole story, or else the PackLite, our Top Pick for Backcountry Paddling, would be the only winner here.
+But weight doesn't tell the whole story, or else the PackLite, would be the only winner here.
 The design of the storage/carry bag itself plays a large part in the portability of each kayak.
 Kayaks that come in large duffle bags equipped only with small over-the-top handles are less pleasant to carry regardless of their weight.
 The Oru features a messenger style carry, and the Sea Eagle has a similar style of one-shoulder carry.

 However, the one that stands out the most is the incredibly convenient backpack yak, the Sevylor K5 Quickpak.
 Despite weighing 23 lbs 7 oz (29 lbs 7 oz including the accompanying pump and paddle), the wide-strapped backpack design of this kayak's carry system makes trucking it over longer distances not only doable but almost enjoyable.
 On the opposite end of the spectrum, the Tucktec led us to believe it would be a breeze to carry with its one-sided strap and fairly low weight.
 While those are both helpful aspects, we soon discovered that the strap with which to carry it is so rough and scratchy, we couldn't comfortably use it on bare skin.
 So clearly just a kayak's weight doesn't tell the whole story.